woo-chia-wei/jlti-code-jam/Readme.md

 # About
-This repository contains the codes I wrote for the JLTi CodeJam which is a programming contest open to all JLTi staffs.
+JLTi CodeJam is a programming contest organized by Gopal Das for all the staffs in JLTi (Singapore & India).
+This repository consists both official questions, solutions and also my personal solutions.

+Please refer to [https://gopalcdas.wordpress.com/category/jlti-code-jam/](https://gopalcdas.wordpress.com/category/jlti-code-jam/) for official site.

 # Season 6 - Food as a Serivce (FaaS)